caofanCPU/PassedCode/README.md

 ![LEDScreen](http://i2.muimg.com/588926/3bcf70b9cfa859dc.jpg)
 ***
 ## Remarks
-&ensp;&emsp;&ensp;&emsp;You should be careful to copy the source code in *.txt file* for encoding rule.
-If you see a lot of messy code, just try UTF-8 or ANSI to decode the source code *.txt file*.
+&ensp;&emsp;&ensp;&emsp;Be careful to copy the source code in *.txt file* for encoding rule, you can try UTF-8 or ANSI to decode the source code *.txt file* when you see a lot of messy code.